larryweinhouse/larry-sandbox/delivery.md

 ### 1) Who are our clients and what products are furnished
 - **Licensed clients**
   - Clients that have an ongoing contract expecting delivery every 4 to 6 weeks
-  - Products include Standard, Custom, and Diffs data sets.
+  - Products include: Standard, Custom, and Diffs data sets.
 - **Licensed one time download clients**
   - Clients that purchase a one time download of Factual data, for example lead generation.
-  - Products include: Standard, Custom, and Diffs data sets.
+  - Products include: Standard or Custom data sets.
 - **Prospective clients**
   - Samples of any standard or custom dataset delivered via Dropbox link or email
 - **Internal clients**